Facebook is banned in China. Google is also banned. But Airbnb isn’t.

 Why does China allow Airbnb to operate when it’s banned so many large American tech companies?
 So I dug into the history of Airbnb and its operations in China to figure out what it takes to grow a truly global tech company in the 21st century.
 What I found surprised me.

-Airbnb is a great lens to view US-China relations and in this video I’m going to show you the China loophole, how it relates to Airbnb’s history, and what it means for the future of American technology companies in China.
-The Chinese economy is expected to be the biggest in the world in a few years after all, so this is important stuff.
+Airbnb is a great lens to view US-China relations, understand the China loophole, how it relates to Airbnb’s history, and what it means for the future of American technology companies in China.
+The Chinese economy is expected to be the biggest in the world in a few years, so this is important to understand.

-If you’re traveling to China, you’d probably need a VPN just to read this post.
-That’s because most websites are blocked by the Great Firewall, which prevents anyone in China from accessing basically any website or app that the government doesn’t have control over.
-Instagram, Pinterest, and Snapchat are all blocked, but Airbnb isn’t.
-Which struck me as odd, since Airbnb is a very typical American tech company.
+If you’re traveling to China, you’d need a VPN just to watch this video.
+That’s because YouTube is blocked by the Great Firewall, which prevents anyone in China from accessing any website or app that the government doesn’t have control over.
+Instagram, Pinterest, and Snapchat are all blocked, but Airbnb isn’t, which struck me as odd since Airbnb is a very typical American tech company.
 They were founded in the Bay Area, are listed on the NASDAQ, and all three founders are American citizens.

-But Airbnb has employed a few key strategies to allow them to succeed in China where so many tech startups have failed before, and understanding the choices Airbnb has made shines a light on how the Chinese Communist Party views relations with American companies as a whole.
-Let’s figure this out together.
+But Airbnb has employed a few key strategies to allow them to succeed in China, where so many tech startups have failed before.
+Understanding Airbnb’s choices shines a light on how the Chinese Communist Party views relations with American companies as a whole.

 Part 1: The China Loophole

 China has a unique set of rules and regulations when it comes to internet businesses.
 Taking a business model that’s working in the United States and expanding internationally is often alluring because of how many new customers you could gain.
 If you have product-market fit domestically, launching that same product in a foreign country seems like an easy way to grow your business.
 But China is unlike any other country in the world.